swyannnn/CW2024/README.md

 **5. Run the Application**
 <li>Right-click the file and select Run <code>Main.java</code> located at <code>src/main/java/com/example/demo</code></li><br>

+**Notes**<br>
+Dependencies are managed via Maven and will be automatically downloaded during the import process.

 # Implemented and Working Properly
 This section details the features that have been successfully implemented in both the frontend and backend of the project.
 Each feature is explained by outlining the <b>original version</b>, the <b>shortcomings of that approach</b>, <b>reasons why the modifications enhance the overall project</b> and the <b>new implementation</b>.